Kotlin/KEEP/proposals/change-defaulting-rule.md

 To understand the impact of this change, we need to consider whether the annotation was defined in Java or in Kotlin.
 The reason is that annotations defined in Java may _not_ define `property` as one of their targets.
 As a consequence, the proposed defaulting rule effectively works as "apply to parameter and field".
 This is exactly the behavior we want, as described in the _Motivation_ section.

 To understand whether the choice between `property` and `field` is required in the rule above, we have consulted open source repositories (for example, [query in GitHub Search](https://github.com/search?q=%40Target%28AnnotationTarget.PROPERTY%2C+AnnotationTarget.FIELD%29+lang%3AKotlin&type=code)).
 The conclusion is there is an important amount of annotations with both potential targets in the wild, which makes is dangerous to scrape the defaulting between `property` and `field` altogether.

+## Other design choices

+**Make `all` the default for `@JvmRecord`**: we have considered the possibility of fully aligning Kotlin's behavior with Java's in that case.
+Although this might be interesting for JVM-only projects, it is very unclear what the behavior should be for Multiplatform projects.
+Both potential options have strong drawbacks:

+- If we make the behavior JVM-only, a different set of targets is chosen depending on the platform.
+This breaks some expectations around common code, and lacks uniformity.
+- If we make the behavior apply to all platforms, it seems quite un-intuitive that an annotation (`@JvmRecord`) affects how all other annotations are applied.

+Furthermore, it is still very early to know how popular frameworks will handle Java records.
+If at a future time Java interoperability begins to suffer, we shall revisit this choice.